Home » BICA DA CANA SUNRISE VIEWPOINT – Epic viewpoint in Madeira

 Bica da Cana viewpoint is one of the amazing sunrise viewpoints in Madeira.
 Also known as Miradouro Bica da Cana, this place at a height of 1,560m above sea-level will blow your mind.
 With views on the highest peaks of Madeira Island and continues changing weather, Bica da Cana will always deliver different views.
-We went 5 times to Bica da Cana spread over the 7 months we lived on Madeira and were treated with a different view each time.
+We went many times to Bica da Cana in the 7 months we lived on Madeira and were treated with a different view each time.
 The most magical view is in our opinion with low clouds.
 But it’s not always guaranteed that you will have the right weather circumstances for low hanging clouds.
 In this blog post I will try my best to explain how you can predict if there will be clouds or not.
 But disclaimer, you really have to be lucky.Besides that you will find in this blog post all the information you need about Bica da Cana viewpoint.

 How to get to Bica da Cana viewpoint

 Bica da Cana is located on the plateau of Paúl da Serra, along the regional road ER110.
 From Funchal it is about 45 minutes of driving, but from Calheta it’s only 25 minutes.
 The Bica da Cana hike also starts at this point, so don’t get confused by walking the wrong path.

 When you arrive at the parking lot, you will see a sign of the Bica da Cana Pináculo hike with a dirt path leading down.
 Don’t go here!
 This is the start of the hiking trail.
 For the Bica da Cana viewpoint you need to walk up on a wider cobbled road as you can see on the picture below.

 Here you see the two paths both leading to a different viewpoint of Bica da Cana.
 The first, small path that leads through the forest takes you to the natural viewpoint.
 But if you keep following the cobbled path to the left you will get to the viewpoint with wooden fence and picnic table.